simple-java-mail/smtp-connection-pool/README.md

 SmtpConnectionPoolClustered pool = new SmtpConnectionPoolClustered(smtpClusterConfig);
 ```

 New clusters and pools are created on-demand with the global defaults, based on cluster keys (for example a UUID) and pool keys (Session instances) passed to the claim invocations.
-You can however
+You can however...

 #### Configure different behavior for specific clusters and pools (servers)